 During puberty, the penis will grow in both length and girth.
 Once puberty ends, there is unlikely to be any further penile growth.
-That said, some males may experience growth into their early 20s.
+However, some individuals may experience penis growth into their early 20s.

-Many males have concerns about the size of their penis at some point.
-However, research shows that most have a penis size that is within the normal ranges.
+Many people have concerns about the size of their penis at some point.
+However, research shows that most have a penis size within typical ranges.

 Studies also indicate that most people are happy with the length of their partner’s penis.

 In this article, learn about penile growth during puberty, the average penis size, and the truth behind some of the most common penis size myths.

 During this time, the penis will get longer and thicker.
 The rate at which growth occurs varies from one person to another.

 Other changes that affect the penis and genitals during puberty include:

 - nocturnal emissions of semen, or “wet dreams“